 Acting as a home to three awesome beaches, you have all the space you need for swimming.
 Also, other numerous activities such as canoeing, windsurfing, and kayaking will just add to your adventures.

-See Related: 30 Cheap Places to Travel in 2020 [Ultimate Guide]
+See Related: 30 Cheap Places to Travel [Ultimate Guide]

 3. Lake Minnetonka